Personal finance is a journey — a journey that looks different for every single person.

 - You have to make a plan and stick to it if you want to retire early.

 Also, know you’re not alone.
 There are tons of people in situations just like yours.
 Some of the people will succeed at personal finance while others will fail.
 Patience and self-discipline are the two detriments.
-You can make complex financial plans, learn the A-Z’s of investing, read financial books but without patience and self-discipline you won’t get anywhere.
+You can make complex financial plans, learn the As through Zs of investing, and read financial books, but without patience and self-discipline you won’t get anywhere.

 Ready to work on your financial goals?
-Start making habits, work toward your goals consistently and put more money towards them whenever possible.
+Start making habits, work toward your goals consistently, and put more money toward them whenever possible.

 Slow and steady wins the race.